 14. Chhang (Millet Finger Alcohol)

 If you’re craving some refreshing beer in the middle of India, allow me to introduce Chhang, a rum-like spirit of the Himalayan.
-It’s usually a popular option in Tibet and Nepal, but some states of India also adopt this alcoholic beverage.
+It’s usually a popular menu option in Nepal and Tibet, but some states of India also adopt this alcoholic beverage.

 Aside from the Himalayas locals, the people of the Sikkim state also consume Chhang and use alcohol to offer to the gods.
 The beer utilizes the fermentation of millet finger as the vital ingredient.